 “[Name of your partner], I’ll never forget seeing you walk down the aisle today.
 You are beautiful in more ways than I can count.”

 If you know your partner would prefer something playful/funny, you can put on a very serious face and then say something like:

 “[Name of your partner], you must be a parking ticket because you have FINE written all over you right now!”

 Then pause for the inevitable roar in the room.

 You don’t have a lot of time for this, so pick out one noteworthy anecdote or short memory from your relationship, from the wedding planning process, or from your interactions with their family and friends.
 Share your most compelling and enthusiastic version of that story and you’ll delight the whole crowd.

 You may have already been through the best man and maid of honor toasts, so this is your chance to toss in your two cents.
 The people don’t need a whole nickel here, so to speak, just two cents will do.
 Keep it short and sweet, and be sure to share something that hasn’t already been said.

 “When [name of partner] and I first met, we talked for hours until our friends all wanted to leave.
-I started to panic since I didn’t want to stop getting to know her.
+I started to panic since I didn’t want to stop getting to know them.
 So I suggested we keep the party going by getting some pizza while everyone else went home.
-We’re only here tonight because my wife likes pizza!”
+We’re only here tonight because my [husband or wife] likes pizza!”

 Here’s another idea: